 On an APS-C sensor it is flat to the edge with excellent coverage.
 Stars are pinpoint and show almost minimal blue-violet bloating.
 The extra image scale actually works well for smaller DSOs, where one minute exposures at ISO 3200 would give good individual frames to stack.

-At full frame, stars are still undistorted to the edge, but coverage drops in the very corners (and that might be improved with a wide T-mount).
-Compared to the stock FC-76, both flatness and coverage are improved, but violet bloat appears much the same (i.e. minor, but present).
+At full frame, stars are still undistorted to the edge; coverage drops only in the very corners (and that might be improved with a wide T-mount).
+Compared to the stock FC-76, both flatness and coverage are much improved, but violet bloat appears the same (i.e. minor, but present).
 Interestingly, coverage is slightly better than the FOA-60Q, but again a wider T-mount might fix that.

 As usual, the images below are single unprocessed frames (why?
-Because my abilities with MaximDL and Photoshop have no bearing on the FC-76Q!)
+Because my skills – or lack thereof - with MaximDL and Photoshop are irrelevant).